rajsha72/ignite25-PREL13-observe-manage-and-scale-agentic-ai-apps-with-azure-ai-foundry/docs/core-labs/6-deployment/60-deployment.md

 ---

 !!! note "Next Step"
     Deployment steps complete?
-Close the notebook and proceed to teardown or further optimization labs.
+Congratulations, you have reached the end of the lab!
+Continue to the [teardown.](../7-teardown/index.md)